Each situation needs to be appraised and assessed independently in advance to effectively manage the risk.

-Poisonous gas, fume or vapour – for example a build-up in sewers and manholes or residues left in tanks, vessels etc, or remaining on internal surfaces, which can give off gas, fume or vapour.
+Poisonous gas, fume or vapour – for example, a build-up in sewers and manholes or residues left in tanks, vessels etc, or remaining on internal surfaces, which can give off gas, fumes or vapour.

 Liquids and solids – which can suddenly fill the space for example a burst mains water pipe or free-flowing solids such as grain in a silo.